the cost of your Golden visa.

 When opening a Greek bank account, submitting documents in person is recommended to ensure the process runs smoothly.
 Tranio can endeavour to open an account for you by using an agent under Power of Attorney.
 Some banks even provide such a service to applicants.
 Before applying, the lawyer should check the package of documents very carefully.
 After the documents have been checked and submitted, the bank account should be open in only a day or two.

-— proof of the buyer's legitimate income.
-This may include tax returns, documentary proof of inheritance, dividends, royalty or rental income (translated into Greek or English);
+- Proof of the applicant’s income, i.e. tax returns, documentary proof of inheritance, dividends, rental income or income from a property sale (translated into Greek or English);

-— copy of any utility bill to prove the applicant's actual residence (translated into Greek or English);
+- A copy of any utility bill to prove the applicant’s address (translated into Greek or English);

-— certificate confirming that the investor has a registered telephone number (translated into Greek or English);
+- A certificate to prove the applicant has a registered telephone number (translated into Greek or English);

 Step 5 – Transfer the property funds